 Most tangible personal property is subject to tax.
 Some examples are: cigarettes and other tobacco products; alcohol; candy; clothing; books; electronic equipment; furniture; collectibles (for example, stamps, coins, etc., bought for collections); works of art; and off-the-shelf computer software.
-Some examples of exempt items are: certain medical equipment; newspapers; periodicals; flags of the United States of America or the state of New York; and Indian arts and crafts when purchased on an Indian reservation.
+Some examples of tax exempt items are: certain medical equipment; newspapers; periodicals; U.S. and New York State flags; and Indian arts and crafts when purchased on an Indian reservation.

 Only certain services are subject to tax.
-Taxable services include maintaining, servicing, and repairing tangible personal property and real property.
-Some examples are: auto repair; appliance service; building repairs; lawn maintenance; and information services.
-Some examples of exempt services are: legal services and medical services.
+Taxable services include maintaining, servicing, and repairing tangible personal property and real property (for example, land and buildings).
+Some other examples are: auto repair; appliance service; building repairs; lawn maintenance; and information services.
+Some examples of exempt services are: accounting and medical services.